The Banana Splits: 2008 revival

 In August 2008, Warner Bros.
 Consumer Products announced a multi-platform release featuring new comedy shorts/series and music videos.
 It debuted on Cartoon Network on September 2, 2008.
-Keith Scott voiced Fleegle, Bingo and the announcer, and Karl Wiedergott voiced Drooper.
-It included a live show and a website, as well as a CD and a DVD featuring 13 new songs, released by Universal Records. a child-themed area, Banana Splitsville, was also installed at Myrtle Beach, South Carolina's Hard Rock Park rock-and-roll theme park, which later became Freestyle Music Park before closing permanently in 2009.
+Keith Scott voiced Fleegle, Bingo and the announcer, and an unknown actor voiced Drooper.
+The series included a live show and a website, as well as a CD and a DVD featuring 13 new songs, released by Universal Records.

+A child-themed area, Banana Splitsville, was also installed at Myrtle Beach, South Carolina's Hard Rock Park rock-and-roll theme park, which later became Freestyle Music Park before closing permanently in 2009.

+2016 revival pilot

+In 2016, Warner Bros. teamed up with Christian Jacobs' production company Awesome Forces! to create a pilot for another potential revival of the series.
+Despite using the designs and costumes from the 2008 revival, it looked to capture the spirit and tone of the original series.
+Parts of the pilot were filmed on location at Castle Park in Riverside, California.

+Despite claims that Warner Bros. loved the pilot, the idea for a full series was shelved, leaving the pilot completed, yet unreleased.

 2019 comedy horror film

 On February 19, 2019, Warner Bros.
-Television Group's Blue Ribbon Content division announced that it was collaborating with Blue Ice Pictures on producing a film adaptation of The Banana Splits television series collectively named The Banana Splits Movie, which would serve as an R-rated slasher film.
+Television Group's Blue Ribbon Content division announced that it was collaborating with Blue Ice Pictures on producing a film adaptation of the Banana Splits television series collectively named The Banana Splits Movie, which would serve as an R-rated slasher film.
 Danishka Esterhazy was hired to direct the film, based on a script written by Jed Elinoff and Scott Thomas.
 On June 13, 2019, Syfy Wire released the official trailer for the film.
 The film was released worldwide on August 13, 2019.